neos/Neos.EventSourcing/Readme.md

 The easiest way to implement a projection is to extend the `AbstractDoctrineProjector` and `AbstractDoctrineFinder` classes.
 Apart from the Projector and Finder, you also need a Read Model, which can be a plain PHP object.

-The following Read Model is used for in a projection for organizations.
+The following Read Model is used in a projection for organizations.
 It has a few specialities which are explained right after the code.

 ```php